munificent/game-programming-patterns/book/object-pool.markdown

         ensures your users don't create objects that aren't tracked by the pool.

-     *  *You may be able to avoid storing an explicit &ldquo;in use&rdquo;
-        flag.* Many objects already retain some state that could be used to tell whether it is alive or not.
+     *  *You may be able to avoid storing an explicit "in use" flag.* Many objects already retain some state that could be used to tell whether it is alive or not.
 For example, a particle may be available for reuse if its current position is offscreen.
 If the object class knows it may be used in a pool, it can provide an `inUse()` method to query that state.
-This saves the pool from having to burn some extra memory storing a bunch of &ldquo;in use&rdquo; flags.
+This saves the pool from having to burn some extra memory storing a bunch of "in use" flags.

 * **If objects are not coupled to the pool:**